spylik/docker-jenkins-with-latest-awscli/README.md

 ## Why?

 Official image based on quite old Debian release which bundled with old awscli.
-Due this, Jenkins do not able to pull from [AWS CodeCommit](https://aws.amazon.com/codecommit/) repos using [https://aws.amazon.com/documentation/iam/](AWS IAM) credentials.
+Due this, Jenkins do not able to pull from [AWS CodeCommit](https://aws.amazon.com/codecommit/) repos using [AWS IAM](https://aws.amazon.com/documentation/iam/) credentials.

 ## Usage